 Climate impacts on phytoplankton

-I have also worked on the effect of multiple anthropogenic influences on lake ecosystems.
+Previously, I have investigated the effect of multiple anthropogenic influences on lake ecosystems.
 In particular, I have studied the effects of climatic change and nutrient enrichment on phytoplankton phenology in lakes of the temperate zone.
 I have also investigated the risk of increased toxic cyanobacterial blooms under global warming, with a special focus on heat wave impacts.

 Heat waves and harmful algal blooms